NickColley/awesome-govuk-frontend/README.md

 This list will be pruned over time and should represent active or well maintained projects.

 ### Core libraries
 - [GOV.UK Frontend](https://github.com/alphagov/govuk-frontend) - replacement for govuk_elements, govuk_template, govuk_frontend_toolkit.
-Private beta only.
 - [GOV.UK Design System](https://github.com/alphagov/govuk-design-system) - guidance and examples of components, styles and patterns you can use to design government platforms and services. [govuk-frontend]

 ## Downstream